danielkert-dev/danielkert-dev/README.md

 - Open-Source Rich Text Editor that will evolve into a worldbuilding/writing application
 - Gambling site.
-- Open-Source Wiki for writers.
+- API's (lots of them with node.js)